-- an informative description of the role; - hierarchical information about related roles (e.g., a [searchbox](#) is a type of [textbox](#)); - context of the role (e.g., a [listitem](#) is contained inside a [list](#)); - references to related concepts in other specifications; - supported [states](#) and [properties](#) for each role (e.g., a [checkbox](#) supports being checked via [aria-checked](#)).
+- an informative description of the role; - hierarchical information about related roles (e.g., a searchbox is a type of textbox); - context of the role (e.g., a listitem is contained inside a list); - references to related concepts in other specifications; - supported states and properties for each role (e.g., a checkbox supports being checked via aria-checked).

-Attaching a role gives [assistive technologies](#) information about how to handle each element.
-When WAI-

-ARIA roles override host language semantics, there are no changes in the DOM, only in the accessibility tree.
+Attaching a role gives assistive technologies information about how to handle each element.
+When WAI-ARIA roles override host language semantics, there are no changes in the DOM, only in the accessibility tree.

-User agents MUST use the first token in the sequence of tokens in the 'role' attribute value that matches the name of any non-abstract WAI-ARIA role.
-The following steps will correctly identify the applicable WAI-ARIA role:
+User agents MUST use the first token in the sequence of tokens in the role attribute value that matches the name of any non-abstract WAI-ARIA role.
+Refer to the section on role attribute implementation in Host Languages for further details.